astropy/astropy-APEs/APE1.rst

 group has signed up to implement it should the APE be accepted (typically this would involve the author or authors of the APE).
-Just issuing an APE in order to spur others to do work is not going to be received well, due to the OSS nature of the Astropy Project.
+Just issuing an APE in order to spur others to do work is not going to be received well, due to the open-source nature of the Astropy Project.

 While attaching additional files to an APE is discouraged, if there are no other options, these files could go under the `assets <https://github.com/astropy/astropy-APEs/tree/main/assets>`_